 The Den runs after school every day, until 6pm.
 Our provision is play based, either outside on the play areas, or in The Den, upstairs, where crafts, games and toys are available.
-The Den for Early Years is staffed on a minimum of 1:8 ratio.
-When Nest children are present, there is always a member of staff on duty with a minimum Level 3 qualification.
+Pre-school children within the Den are supervised on a 1:8 ratio.